September 14 2023

 - meet the definition of professonal artist

-- individual artists do not need to be choreographers, but may have made their mark in dance as lighting designers, musicians, costume designers, playwrights or hold any other role related to the creation and presentation of dance.
+- individual artists do not need to be choreographers, but may have made their mark in dance as dance rehearsal directors, lighting designers, composers, musicians, costume designers, playwrights or hold any other role related to the creation and presentation of dance.

 - have a designated member responsible for the application